curl/curl/docs/cmdline-opts/cert-type.md

 # `--cert-type`

 Set type of the provided client certificate.
-PEM, DER, ENG and P12 are recognized types.
+PEM, DER, ENG, PROV and P12 are recognized types.

 The default type depends on the TLS backend and is usually PEM, however for Secure Transport and Schannel it is P12.
-If --cert is a pkcs11: URI then ENG is the default type.
+If --cert is a pkcs11: URI then ENG or PROV is the default type (depending on OpenSSL version).